 Story time

-Once upon a time there was a family full of non tech savvy people, they were desperate for help, treating their phone as if it was their enemy, stucked in front of login forms because they kept forgetting their “very secure” password.
-The home “hacker” was always there to help, but the issues were rising.
-More and more devices gained “smart” features over the years, speakers, TVs, even the kitchen robot began to ask for wifi passwords, damn it!
-As if things couldn’t get worse the “home hacker” was not a child anymore, moving out meant shifting the task from quick and boring fixes to long and irritating phonecalls, videocalls and shaky whatsapp pictures.
+Once upon a time, there was a family full of non-tech-savvy people.
+They were desperate for help, treating their phones as enemies and getting stuck in front of login forms because they kept forgetting their “very secure” passwords.
+The home “hacker” was always there to help, but the issues kept multiplying.
+Over the years, more and more devices gained “smart” features: speakers, TVs, even the kitchen robot started asking for Wi-Fi passwords.
+Damn it.
+As if things couldn’t get worse, the “home hacker” was not a child anymore.
+Moving out turned quick, boring fixes into long, irritating phone calls, video calls, and shaky WhatsApp pictures.
 Doom seemed near, but technology came to help.

 TLDR

-I grow tired of managing my parents’ smart devices via phonecalls and teamviewer, so I developed a process for easy remote mainteinance, especially of android devices.
+I grew tired of managing my parents’ smart devices via phone calls and TeamViewer, so I developed a process for easy remote maintenance, especially for Android devices.

 The Process

-I remotely get into my home network using a VPN-like solution, then I gain control of android devices using adb over tcp, even with video and audio mirroring using scrcpy.
+I remotely access my home network using a VPN-like solution, then control Android devices using adb over TCP, with video and audio mirroring through scrcpy.

 The tools of the job

-Tailscale is a recently introduces VPN solution, something that seems godgiven considering its functionalities and easyness of use.
-For what concerns us, it allows to access our home network from outside even when behind notoriously tricky stuff, like firewalls and NAT.
+Tailscale is a recently introduced VPN solution that feels almost too convenient, considering its functionality and ease of use.
+For our purposes, it allows access to the home network from outside, even when behind notoriously tricky things like firewalls and NAT.

-Adb is a tool used to interface with android devices, using USB or TCP, we’ll of course use the latter option.
+Adb is a tool used to interface with Android devices using USB or TCP.
+We’ll use the latter option.

-Scrcpy is an amazing open source tool which leverages adb to give us control alongside audio and video, to an android device.
+Scrcpy is an amazing open source tool that uses adb to provide control, audio, and video for an Android device.

 Setup